mediafoundation/media-sdk/README.md

     }, "RPC_URL")
 ```

-#### Creating a wallet client from JSON-RPC Accounts using viem's default chain for ethereum mainnet.
+#### Creating a Wallet Client from JSON-RPC Accounts using Viem's Default Chain for Ethereum Mainnet

 ```javascript
 import { createWalletClient, http } from 'viem' import { mainnet } from 'viem/chains'